 Your subscribers are getting a lot of emails from a lot of brands every single day.
-By humanizing your email campaigns, you can cut through the noise and develop stronger relationships with the people you’re ultimately hoping to convert.
+Yes, AI is super-effective for email marketing, but by humanizing your email campaigns, you can cut through the noise and develop stronger relationships with the people you’re ultimately hoping to convert.

 5. Look for Personalization Opportunities